The day will come when you receive an offer, or multiple offers, for your home. And it will be a wonderful, joyous, do-a-happy-dance day.

-And on that day, you’re going to face a question you may not have previously considered: How do you know if an offer is the best one for you?
+When that day comes, you’re going to face a question you may not have previously considered: How do you know if an offer is the best one for you?

 Your listing agent will be a big help here.
 They will understand and help you suss out the merits and faults of an offer because — believe it or not — it’s not always about price.

-One buyer’s beautifully high offer might not look so good anymore, for example, if you discover that it’s contingent upon you moving out a month earlier than planned.
+One buyer’s beautifully high offer might not look so good at some point.
+For example, you may discover it’s contingent on your moving out a month earlier than planned.
 Or, conversely, you may prefer speed over price, particularly if you’re moving to a new city.

-Before the first offer rolls in, here’s what you need to know about the offer evaluation process, including the main factors that should go into making a decision — accept or reject? — with your agent.
+Before the first offer rolls in, here’s what you need to know about the offer evaluation process.
+That includes the main factors that should go into making a decision — accept or reject? — with your agent.

 5 Important Things — Other Than Price — to Consider When Evaluating an Offer

 Want to fetch top dollar for your home and walk away with as much money in your pocket as possible?
 Of course you do.
-You’ve gone through the time-consuming process of setting your asking price, staging your home, promoting your listing, and preparing for open houses — and should be rewarded for your efforts.
+You’ve gone through the time-consuming process of setting your asking price, staging your home, promoting your listing, and preparing for open houses.
+And you should be rewarded for your efforts.

 Your first instinct may be to just pick the highest bid on the table.
 But the offer price isn’t the only thing worth considering.